 Our ability to compete in the future depends on successfully improving our technology to meet the market's increasing demand for higher performance and lower cost requirements.
 We have assembled a team of highly skilled engineers whose activities are focused on developing higher density, higher bandwidth, higher speed and lower cost next generation IC products.
-Development of our Bandwidth Engine IC products requires the hiring of specialized chip design and product engineers, as well as significant fabrication and testing costs, including mask costs, as we bring these products to market.
+Development of our IC products requires the hiring of specialized chip design and product engineers, as well as significant fabrication and testing costs, including mask costs, as we bring these products to market.
 Our significant future research and development activities will include:

-- designing next generation ICs with larger memory blocks and higher-speed SerDes; - developing versions of our initial Bandwidth Engine IC with alternative features, such as lower-speed SerDes, increased intelligence or smaller memory blocks to allow us to serve a broader range of applications and systems; - porting our 1T-SRAM and SerDes technology to more advanced foundry process nodes; and - developing new products that can leverage our proprietary IP portfolio and expand our market opportunity.
+designing next generation ICs with larger memory blocks and higher-speed SerDes;

+- developing versions of our Bandwidth Engine ICs with alternative features, such as lower-speed SerDes, increased intelligence or smaller memory blocks to allow us to serve a broader range of applications and systems; - developing versions of our initial LineSpeed ICs to meet customer demands, such as lower power and higher speeds; - porting our 1T-SRAM and SerDes technology to more advanced foundry process nodes to support our IC development efforts; and - developing new products that can leverage our proprietary IP portfolio and expand our market opportunity.